SAP/jenkins-library/documentation/docs/guidedtour.md

    </p>
 Click the application name to see the URL of the application.
 Open the `Route` and add `/users` to the URL.
 The application will return data.

+If your pipeline fails compare to the final [Jenkinsfile][guidedtour-sample.jenkins], the [config.yml][guidedtour-sample.config] and the [mta.yaml][guidedtour-sample.mta]

+## What's Next
+This Guided Tour introduced you to the basics of using `Project Piper`.
+By the concept of Pipeline as Code, Piper respectively Jenkins Pipelines are extremely powerful.
+While Jenkins Pipelines offer a full set of common programming features, Piper adds SAP specific flavors.

+The configuration pattern fosters simple pipelines which can be re-used by multiple applications.
+Read the documentation of the [configuration][resources-configuration] to understand its principle of inheritance and customization.

+The `Project Piper`s [Steps][resources-steps] implement the SAP flavors.
+Have a look into the increasing list of features and visit the different [scenarios][resources-scenarios] to understand how to integrate SAP systems into your pipeline.

 [guidedtour-my-own-jenkins]:         myownjenkins.md
+[guidedtour-sample.config]:          samples/cloud-cf-helloworld-nodejs/.pipeline/config.yml
+[guidedtour-sample.jenkins]:         samples/cloud-cf-helloworld-nodejs/Jenkinsfile
+[guidedtour-sample.mta]:             samples/cloud-cf-helloworld-nodejs/mta.yaml
 [resources-configuration]:           configuration.md
+[resources-steps]:                   steps
 [resources-step-mtabuild]:           steps/mtaBuild.md
 [resources-step-cloudFoundryDeploy]: steps/cloudFoundryDeploy.md
+[resources-scenarios]:               scenarios
 [devops-docker-images]:              https://github.com/SAP/devops-docker-images
 [devops-docker-images-issues]:       https://github.com/SAP/devops-docker-images/issues
 [cloud-cf-helloworld-nodejs]:  [https://github.com/SAP/cloud-cf-helloworld-nodejs]